A Proposal Prepared for PFC Resources LLC

 John Nason is a seasoned operator and leader with more than 20 years of experience across ranch management, agriculture, construction, and business leadership.
 His background combines hands-on operational experience with the ability to lead people, oversee complex assets, and manage relationships across a wide range of environments.

 John began his career managing a large working ranch in Oregon, where he lived on-site and was responsible for day-to-day operations including cattle, hay production, irrigation systems, equipment maintenance, and overall property management.
-Over six years, his role grew to include broader oversight of the property — supporting a privately owned operation with seasonal use while managing the land, equipment, and day-to-day responsibilities that kept everything running smoothly.
+Over six years, his role grew to include broader oversight of the property — managing the land, equipment, and the day-to-day responsibilities that kept everything running smoothly.

 He went on to spend over a decade with Hooker Creek Equipment & Supply, managing a multi-million-dollar book of business while working closely with contractors, landowners, and agricultural operators throughout the state.
-During that time, he developed a strong working knowledge of heavy equipment, infrastructure, and land development, along with a broad network of trusted relationships across Oregon.
+There he developed a strong working knowledge of heavy equipment, infrastructure, and land development, along with a broad network of trusted relationships across Oregon.

 What sets John apart is his ability to operate comfortably at both the ground level and the leadership level.
 He understands the day-to-day realities of running a property, respects the people doing the work, and focuses on identifying and solving problems early, before they become larger issues.